AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 rosdep install --from-paths src -r -y colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```
 The next step is to install the RaspiCam, an API for using the Raspberry Pi camera with OpenCV.
-The compilation process guide is explained on the ReadMe file on the RaspiCam repository, located here: <https://github.com/cedricve/raspicam>.
+The compilation process guide is explained on the ReadMe file of the RaspiCam repository, located here: <https://github.com/cedricve/raspicam>.

 Do not forget that in every new terminal opened, you need to source the setup script of this workspace.
 Alternatively, you can add the source command to the .bashrc file in a similar way to that shown in section A.3 of the intallation guide.